Cryxyemi/Simple-RAT/README.md

 # Simple-RAT
-A RAT with a few functions
+A RAT with a few functions <br />
 ![Simple Rat](https://user-images.githubusercontent.com/113242324/194132365-a401e28b-d5ff-4fb9-af88-d1164f1a09b7.png)

 ## ⚠ Disclaimer ⚠

-This program is for educational purposes only.<br />
+This program is for educational purposes only. <br />
-How you use this program is your responsibility.<br />
+How you use this program is your responsibility. <br />
 <br />
 I will not be held accountable for any illegal activities.